Kiko the Kangaroo: Fictional biography

 As with various anthropomorphic animals at the time, Kiko wears shorts and shoes.
 While he does not speak, the marsupial is skilled in hand-to-hand fighting, and would use his prowess to defend his troubled friends or subdue an opponent in a boxing match.
 He can also use his tail for various purposes.

 Kiko was created by Terrytoons in a desperate attempt to rival characters of other studios.
 He first appeared in Farmer Al Falfa's Prize Package as a pet sent to the farmer by the latter's brother.
 Since then, the kangaroo would spend the rest of his short theatrical run in a series of his own.
-But after only ten cartoons were released, plans were made to create another cartoon featuring him, only to be not approved by Paul Terry.
+After only ten cartoons were released, plans were made to create another cartoon featuring him, only to be not approved by Paul Terry.

 Kiko is also among the few characters of the studio to have a theme song.
 He also has merchandise including plush toys.